RobIrizarry/newzdash/README.md

     Changing p= to page= which is the default configuration for newznab.
 Censor chose to deploy the mod_rewrite for flag p=.
 If you're using Apache, this is fine because censor included the .htaccess file that Apache uses for the rewrite.
-    This should automatically fix everone's current issues with newzdash deployed on nginx.
+    This should automatically fix everyone's current issues with newzdash deployed on nginx.
 If you find it still isn't working for you, do a fresh clone and install.
     Then ensure that your nginx rewrite looks something like this: